Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

   For larger instance sizes, [contact us](mailto:contact@genez.io).

+-  `vcpuCount`: `number` **Optional**

+  Specifies the number of virtual CPUs allocated to the execution environment.
+If this value is set, the `instanceSize` field will be ignored.
+  An [Enterprise Subscription](https://app.genez.io/billing) is required to change this configuration.

+  Note: Currently, custom control of the number of virtual CPUs is only available for `persistent` servers.

+- `memoryMb`: `number` **Optional**

+  Specifies the amount of RAM (in MB) allocated to the execution environment.
+If this value is set, the `instanceSize` field will be ignored.
+  An [Enterprise Subscription](https://app.genez.io/billing) is required to change this configuration.

+  Note: Currently, custom control of the amount of RAM is only available for `persistent` servers.

 - `maxConcurrentRequestsPerInstance`: `number` **Optional**

   Specifies the number of concurrent requests that can be served simultaneously by an execution environment.